Capacity of Generalized Discrete-Memoryless Push-to-Talk Two-Way Channels: Conclusions

 \section{Conclusions}

 We identified a channel symmetry property under which Shannon's capacity inner bound is tight for a class of generalized DM-PTT-TWCs.
-This symmetry property differs from prior ones since it necessitates the use of a time-sharing scheme to achieve capacity.
+This symmetry property differs from prior ones in that it necessitates the use of a time-sharing scheme to achieve capacity.
 Specifically, a time-sharing coding scheme that involves two independent transmissions is optimal.
 Viewing the generalized DM-PTT-TWC as two sets of one-way channels, we further observed that one-way channel components with (relatively) low capacity should be abandoned for efficient transmissions.
-Future research directions include finding a more general tightness condition for DM-TWCs, identifying the connections between different channel symmetry properties, and investigating the transmission of correlated sources over the generalized DM-PTT-TWCs.
+Future research directions include finding a more general tightness condition for DM-TWCs, identifying the connections between different channel symmetry properties (in particular between the channel symmetry property introduced in this paper and the ones in \cite{chaaban2017} and \cite{jjw2018}), and investigating the transmission of correlated sources over the generalized DM-PTT-TWCs.

 \begin{appendix} The appendix establishes input-output mutual information results for one-way channels that are of the same type as the state-dependent one-way channels in the generalized PTT-TWC of Theorem~1.
 Let $\mathcal{X}=\{0, 1, \dots, r-1\}$ and $\mathcal{Y}=\{0, 1, \dots, s-1\}$ denote channel input and output alphabets, respectively, for some integers $r\ge 3$ and $s\ge 2$.
 Suppose that the set of probability vectors $\{[P_{Y|X}(\cdot|x_1)]: x_1\in\mathcal{X}\backslash \{0\}\}$ specifies a weakly-symmetric channel and $P_{Y|X}(y|0)=1/s$ for all $y\in\mathcal{Y}$.
 The input-output mutual information for a specific channel input symbol $x\in\mathcal{X}$ is defined as